“Hi Al, I have been busy building my NEW HOn3 double deck layout.

 My basement layout in Large scale which you were so kind to post pictures back a couple years is called the Rural Montana Branch Lines.

 So a large group of investors, ranchers, lawyers etc decided to buy up all of the abandoned right a ways while still possible to use and built a network again to connect all of rural Montana and feed out to BNSF on their mainline routes.

 They bought up a mixture of old equipment and refurbished it (justifying most any rolling stock and loks to be mixed together).

 All of my towns have justified the actual lack of space one way or another by building a story with history behind it.
-Lots of fun.

 I hope this is a worthy tip for someone out there.